Subject Intent: Why Digital Games Production: Games Design?

 Games Design will allow learners to develop a wide range of skills by devising game concepts from initial creative ideas through the pre-production, production and testing of games phases using digital technology.
-Learners will also gain a broader knowledge of the games industry and the roles and careers offered which is beneficial for progression to university courses or employment within the games sector.
-This course addresses the shortage of game designers and developers within the Leeds City Region

 What will I study?

-Digital Games Production: Games Design
+Creative Digital Media Practice: Games Design

 Please note: Subject videos have been filmed from colleges across our Trust.